-\paragraph{Accuracy abstraction alignment} One way to measure abstraction alignment is to measure how well the human abstraction accounts for the model's errors.
-If a model's mistakes are substantially reduced by moving up a level of abstraction, then the model's behavior is more abstraction aligned than if it continues to make errors at higher-levels of abstraction.
-While there are cases when the model's errors may acceptably not fit the abstraction, such as misclassifying an image containing multiple objects, in aggregate we expect the model's errors to reflect its abstractions\,---\,i.e., it will confuse output classes or tokens that it considers similar.
+\paragraph{Abstraction Match} One way to measure abstraction alignment is to measure how well the human abstractions account for the model's uncertainty.
+If the model's confusion is substantially reduced by moving up a level of abstraction, then the model's behavior is more abstraction-aligned than if it continues to be confused at higher-levels of abstraction.
+While there are cases when the model's confusion may acceptably not fit the human abstractions, such as confusion on an image containing multiple objects, in aggregate we expect the model's uncertainty to reflect its abstractions\,---\,i.e., it will confuse concepts that it considers similar.

-We measure \erroralignment as the proportion of errors that are reduced by moving from level $l_i$ to $l_j$.
-First, we compute the number of correct predictions at each level by comparing the node with the highest \function{aggregated value} in that level to the expected prediction at the level.
-Then, we compute the proportion of errors that are mitigated by moving up in the abstraction.
-If \erroralignment is high, then the abstraction accounts for a large amount of the model's mistakes, suggesting the model is using a similar abstraction. {
+We measure \abstractionfit as the amount of the model's decision entropy that is reduced by moving up a level of the abstraction graph.
+Given two levels ($l_g$ and $l_h$), we compute the difference in entropy, $H(V) = -\sum_{v\in V}v\log(v)$ \citep{shannon1948mathematical}, between the node values $V:=\{v_{ik}\}$ at each level.
+The larger the entropy, the more confused the model is across concepts at that level of abstraction.
+If the entropy decreases substantially then the model's behavior aligns with the abstraction mapping the low-level nodes to the higher-level nodes.
+We aggregate \abstractionfit across a set of data instances $D$, which can be a single instance, the entire dataset, or an informative data subset. {

 }